Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 Select Location, Rotation & Scale.
 When you select the bones again, you can see the keyframe data on both of them.

-Now let's select the frame 29, rotate the hammer bone, move the piston up on the z-axis, and insert another keyframe.
+Now let's select the frame 29, rotate the hammer bone, move the piston up on the Z-axis, and insert another keyframe.

 ![](./025.png)